bennyz/notes/reading/rust.md

 So we must return `s`.

-However, we just learend how we can lend a value to function without giving up our rightful ownership of it.
+However, we just learned how we can lend a value to function without giving up our rightful ownership of it.

 ```rust
 fn main() {